MicrosoftDocs/customer-insights/ci-docs/data/connect-common-data-model.md

       > - Storage Blob Data Reader
       > - Storage Blob Data Owner
       > - Storage Blob Data Contributor

+   - **Use managed identities for Azure with your Azure Data Lake Storage** ???

    - **Enable Private Link** if you want to ingest data from a storage account through an Azure Private Link.
 For more information, see [Private Links](private-link.md).